alexanderepstein/Bash-Snippets/README.md

 ### All of these scripts have been heavily tested on macOS and Linux
 ### Most of these scripts have been tested on Windows 10 and the official developer bash instance.
 Does not work with Cygwin or Mysys2.

-#### Looking for maintainers: I have been and probably will forever be to busy to maintain this properly on my own.
+#### Looking for maintainers: I have been and probably will forever be too busy to maintain this properly on my own.
 I am looking for a few others to help out, if you want to be a maintainer either email me or raise an issue.
 I will probably only accept maintainers who have made a few contributions (no matter how small) and seem to understand the vision of this project.

 </div>